crossplane/docs/content/v1.14/concepts/composition-functions.md

 Crossplane calls a Function to determine what resources it should create when you create a composite resource.
-The Function also tells Crossplane what to do with these resources when a you update or delete a composite resource.
+The Function also tells Crossplane what to do with these resources when you update or delete a composite resource.

 When Crossplane calls a Function it sends it the current state of the composite resource.
 It also sends it the current state of any managed resources the